instayu/html-5-calander/Contributing.md.md

 Contributing to YUI
 ===

 The YUI Project is a two-way open-source project managed by the YUI engineering team at Yahoo!.
+Please read about our [Contributor Model](https://github.com/yui/yui3/wiki/Contributor-Model) for more details.

 Getting Started (see also [Developer Workflow](https://github.com/yui/yui3/wiki/Developer-Workflow) ),
 ---